Dreigannadoit/MyJavaFxApp/README.md

 #### Note:

-<p>Make sure to download javaFx 19 onwards, or the app may not run as intended. </p>
+<p>Make sure to download JavaFx sdk 19 onwards, or the app may not run as intended. </p>
-<p>And the dependancies (such as the libraries used) are in their repective files, but are not shown in this md. </p>
+<p>And the dependancies (such as the libraries used) are in the repective files, but are not shown in this md. </p>

 #### Code: